Joseph Wresinski Archives and Research Centre

 In the beginning, a man and a will

 All over the world, extreme poverty is ignored and even sometimes denied.
-One man stood up to address this denial: Joseph Wresinski, the founder of the ATD Fourth World International Movement.
+One man stood up to address this denial: Joseph Wresinski, the founder of ATD Fourth World.
 He was determined to challenge the community of thinkers, researchers, academics and leaders of the political and economic world on the question of extreme poverty – a community which, in his eyes, too often forgets the positive contribution of those who experience extreme poverty daily and those who commit themselves by their side.
 He invited them to bring justice and humanity back at the heart of our societies and rethink the policies designed to fight against poverty, involving all the people concerned, acknowledging them as experts and not just as mere witnesses.

 «Many people don’t like us and wish we had never existed; but here at the Centre, now that I have visited it, I know that we can no longer be ignored».